Raeid-U/ocr-for-notes/README.md

 # ocr-for-notes

- ocr script for my handwritten notes
+ocr script for my handwritten notes these notes are for my obsidian vault